Nimbus JOSE + JWT

 - Open source Apache 2.0 licence

-Secure your messages and tokens on the web
+Secure your tokens and messages on the web

-- Signed / encrypted tokens, such as bearer access tokens in OAuth 2.0 or OpenID Connect identity tokens;
+- Signing and encrypting tokens, such as bearer access tokens in OAuth 2.0 or OpenID Connect identity tokens;

 - Stateless sessions;